 The Chopping Block provides a unique and affordable venue for private events.
 From corporate team building and client entertainment to birthday parties and bridal showers, any occasion can be transformed into a fun, custom cooking party that guests will remember.
 Private kitchen rental, cooking instruction, service, food and beverages are provided in each event.

-The Chopping Block at the Mart offers three kitchens that can be used individually or collectively to accommodate groups as small as six people to as large as 300 people.
-For even larger groups, The Chopping Block can utilize event space available in The Merchandise Mart.
-The Chopping Block Lincoln Square also has three kitchens, including an outdoor grilling patio that can accommodate small groups or gatherings as large as 100 people.
-Catering is available within the Merchandise Mart.
+The Chopping Block Lincoln Square has three kitchens, including an outdoor grilling patio that can accommodate small groups or gatherings as large as 100 people.
+Catering is available through Lincoln Square.

 Offering an array of kitchen necessities, from the instructors' favorite cookbooks to kitchen tools and the spices that make their recipes work, the retail stores at The Chopping Block are a culinary resource for students and shoppers alike.
 Each of the core products has been selected and tested by the staff based on quality and functionality.
 The instructors' hands-on knowledge of each product adds a great dimension to the retail store.
 "Buying the right equipment and ingredients can make a huge difference in success for any cook," Young explained.
 "So when someone is looking for a sauté pan, we can talk to them about what they are going to use it for, and how to use it best and care for it to ensure that it lasts a lifetime."